-When I say that, you might imagine that I have in mind suburban neighborhoods, trendy baby accessories, Gap clothing or cool new Apple (or Google, depending on which way you swing) gadgets.
-You would not necessarily be wrong.
+When I say that, you might imagine that I have in mind suburban neighborhoods, trendy baby accessories, Gap clothing, or the latest Apple gadgets.
+And you would not necessarily be wrong.

-If so, I’d be willing to bet that a conversation with me (attired as above) that includes the word “mainstream” would immediately feel a little bit uncomfortable.
+As I said, I do not identify with “mainstream” in this way.
+And if you happen to like those things there’s a good possibility that a conversation with me that includes the word “mainstream” might make you feel a little bit uncomfortable.
 You might feel judged.
 You might feel like judging me (and possibly then feel bad about that).

-Those are fairly normal reactions.
-Don’t be alarmed.
-I’m not here to tell you to respect blue-haired people (if we wanted to be respectable we wouldn’t have dyed our hair blue), or to make you feel bad for wondering how bad my eyebrow-bar hurt when it went in (that’s a legitimate question in my book), or to tell you that you’re a sellout for liking Mumford and Sons (I’ve been known to listen to them on occasion when nobody’s looking).
+Those are fairly normal reactions!
+I’m not here to tell you to respect blue-haired people (if we wanted to be respectable we wouldn’t have dyed our hair blue), or to make you feel bad for wondering how bad my eyebrow-peircing hurt when it went in (that’s a legitimate question,) or to tell you that you’re a sellout for liking Mumford and Sons (I’ve been known to listen to them on occasion – when nobody’s looking).

-So why am I talking about the “mainstream”?
-Let’s begin with understanding it.
-I’ve described one very superficial layer of meaning to that idea; I’m still talking because I believe there are others.
-So what do we find if we look a layer deeper than the clothes, gadgets, and accessories?
-We find a layer that I’m going to call social identity.
+So far, I’ve really only described one very superficial layer of meaning to that idea but I believe there are others.
+So, what do we find if we look a layer deeper than the clothes, gadgets, and accessories?
+We find a layer that I’m going to call “social identity.”

-You may point out that alternative (‘alt’) cultures are increasingly welcome in the community at large – that piercings and unnatural hair colors are becoming increasingly fashionable – and you would not be wrong.
+You may point out that alternative or ‘alt’ cultures are increasingly welcome in the community at large – that piercings and unnatural hair colors are becoming increasingly fashionable – and you would not be wrong.
 I’m not the only one who has noticed this trend with growing concern.

 Acceptable as we may be these days, however, we are still a deviation from the norm, not a part of it.
 Which is more or less the point.

-At this level you should consider yourself “mainstream” to the degree that your fashion and lifestyle choices – the options that you consider viable for yourself, not just the things you can tolerate in others – are determined by the opinion of those around you.
-Please understand that this is still not a value judgment – humans are social beings and we naturally crave the acceptance and approval of our neighbors.
+At this level, you should consider yourself “mainstream” to the degree that your fashion and lifestyle choices – the options that you consider viable for yourself, not just the things you can tolerate in others – are determined by the opinion of those around you.
+This is still not a value judgment – humans are social beings and we naturally crave the acceptance and approval of our neighbors.
 This is just a way to figure out where you fit in this conversation.

 No one is absolutely outside the social group, no one is completely different from those around them and nobody really doesn’t care what others think.
 At this point in our conversation “mainstream” just means the fashion and lifestyle choices* that most people view as okay.